Chrysochroa edwardsii

-Chrysochroa edwardsii is a Jewel Beetle or Metallic Wood-boring Beetle of the Buprestidae family.
+Chrysochroa edwardsii is a beetle of the Buprestidae family.

 Description

 Chrysochroa edwardsii can reach a length of about 40 mm.
 Elytra are metallic green, with a large and rounded yellow-orange transversal band.
-Pronotum is dark purple and the legs are bright green.
+Pronotum can be greenish with a strong metallic red tint or dark purple and the legs are bright green.
+Only the yellow-orange band shows a medium to high reflectance in the near-infrared part of the spectrum.

 Distribution

 These beetles can be found in India and Thailand.